tc39/proposal-temporal/docs/calendar-review.md

         *   Split each method into "iso" and "calendar" variants, e.g. `isoUntil` vs. `calendarUntil` or `untilISO` vs. `untilCalendar`
         *   Always return both flavors, e.g. `foo.until(bar).isoDuration` and `foo.until(bar).calendarDuration`.
         *   Use an option, e.g. `{ resultFields: 'iso' | 'calendar' }`.
 FWIW, I'm not sure that this option would work well with TS in cases where options are not specified as a literal in the API call.
-    *   There would NOT be a `withCalendar` method on durations, because durations don’t have the ability to convert between calendar and ISO data.
+    *   There would NOT be a `withCalendar` method on durations, because durations don't have the ability to convert between calendar and ISO data.
 Instead, they would either have ISO fields or calendar fields, but not both.

-After considering this and similar options, the champions decided that the additional complexity wasn’t worth it.
+After considering this and similar options, the champions decided that the additional complexity wasn't worth it.
 In particular, we were concerned that the dual-property approach would be more confusing and would result in more bugs than teaching users to validate or coerce inputs.

 ### Alternative 3: Subclasses